Developer Astrolabe has announced that a new demo update for the co-op floating island survival sandbox game Aloft is now available on PC via Steam

 The bombs they begin to drop indicate they are anything but friendly.
 Now you know why your buggy can fire upwards.
 So with the threats from space as well as the obstacles on the surface, you soon start to realize that this hasn't become the relaxing ride you were expecting.

 While Outworld Patrol may not be the most original, it is one one the most challenging and addictive.
 Jump over one boulder and you may land down a crater so careful maneuvering becomes a sensitive balancing act.
-Thankfully the controls are as responsive and accurate as they can be since timing is the key to completing the 12 levels spawning three planets.
+Thankfully the controls are as responsive and accurate since timing is the key to completing the 12 levels spawning three planets.

 Aesthetically, Outworld is head and shoulders above the original, with impressive details and design.
-The atmosphere looks alien, dark, and foreboding making it feel like you're really on an extraterrestrial planet.
-The view of the Earth in the background is a nice touch.
+The atmosphere looks alien, dark, and foreboding making it feel like you're really driving on an extraterrestrial planet.
+The view of the Earth in the background is a nice touch making home feel like light years away.